Scalarization-based methods¶

 Note

-When creating scalarization functions of any kind, the `tag` argument is very important because it is used to specify to solvers which scalarization functions should be optimized.
-The `tag` must be unique inside the instance of problem, i.e., no other field of a `problem` dataclass should share the same symbol.
+When adding scalarization functions of any kind, the returned symbol is very important because it is used to specify to solvers which scalarization function should be optimized.
+The symbol must be unique inside the instance of problem, i.e., no other field of a `problem` should share the same symbol.

-To solve the scalarization function, we can use the solver.
-For instance, the scipy_solver can utilize the
+To solve the scalarized problem, we use a solver.
+For instance, PyomoIpoptSolver interfaces with the Ipopt

-minimizer routine defined in scipy.optimize.minimize.
-To solve the problem utilizing scipy_solver, we do:
+solver.
+To solve the problem with it, we do:

-As mentioned, the tag defined previously is now important so that we can tell the solver what
+As mentioned, the target symbol defined previously is now important so that we can tell the solver what